EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 The new study:

 In order to minimise the impact of drift and matrix effects on the accuracy and precision of the speciation data, the researchers from LGC Ltd. (UK) propose a novel on-column species-specific internal standardisation approach as an alternative to species-specific-IDMS.
 The method is based on the use of an internal standard that is the same species as the analyte, thus resulting in an ideal response.
-The method is using a manifold allowing the precisely position the IS peak within the chromatogram for each particular speciation analysis.
+The method is using a manifold, allowing the precise positioning of the IS peak within the chromatogram for each particular speciation analysis.

 • An automatic six-port valve is placed just before the analytical column